impostorsguides/impostorsguides.github.io/rbenv/part-3/3-ah-content.md

 #### What is GCC?

-According to [GNU's homepage](https://web.archive.org/web/20221119003936/https://gcc.gnu.org/){:target="_blank" rel="noopener"}, GCC stands for "GNU Compiler Collection":
+According to [GNU's homepage](https://web.archive.org/web/20221119003936/https://gcc.gnu.org/){:target="_blank" rel="noopener" }, GCC stands for "GNU Compiler Collection":

 > GCC was originally written as the compiler for the GNU operating system.